nedduc/Cookout-Brand-Awareness/README.md

 ## Testing

-While in the Dev Tools I used the rsponsive tools to view site on iPad and iPhone5 I also opened on my own Samsung 6 as well as seeing it my iMac.
+While in the Dev Tools I used the rsponsive tools to view site on iPad and iPhone 5.
+I also opened on my own Samsung 6 as well as seeing it my iMac.
 I left one or two items uncentered and this created a nice pause for the eye and flow of reading.(you can get bored travelling in a straight line all the time i.e motorway driving) I also sent to two alternative phone.